• Skip to primary navigation

 • money from a new income-earning activity (such as starting a new business).

-You also cannot claim the following expenses
+You also cannot claim the following expenses:

 • tuition fees if they were paid for by your employer, or anyone else, or if you were reimbursed for fees you paid yourself.

-• loan repayments for
+• loan repayments for:

-• Higher Education Loan Program (HELP) loans,
+• Higher Education Loan Program (HELP) loans, including HECS-HELP,

 • Student Financial Supplement Scheme (SFSS),